taktsoft/extreme_feedback_device/README.md

 TODO: Write a gem description

+Fetches Jobs from a Jenkins CI via the REST JSON API and sets LEDs of an Extreme Feedback Device to the status of the corresponding Job.

 Tested with Ruby v2.0.0p247 running on Raspberry Pi with Raspbian "wheezy" / Debian GNU/Linux 7 "wheezy".

 ## Prepare